sci-42ver/SICP/sicp_notes.md

   > We will discuss this more fully in Chapter 3 and *Chapter 4* when we examine the implementation of an interpreter in detail.
   > we will investigate some of its implications in Chapter 3 and *Chapter 4*
 - > In particular, when we address in Chapter 3 the use of procedures with “mutable data,”
+- > We’ll see how to use this as the basis for some fancy numerical tricks in Section 3.5.3.
 ## 4
 - chapter 1 footnote 20
+- > We will return to this issue in section 4.1.6, after we learn more about evaluation.
 ## 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5